-- Expenditures incurred prior to the full execution of the grant contract agreement or its start date, whichever occurs later, or those incurred after the expiration of the grant contract agreement - General purpose equipment (e.g., skid steer loaders, combines, tractors) - General purpose buildings (e.g., general equipment storage building, farm shop) - Animal feed or crop seed - Crop production equipment (except specialized forage or hay harvesting and handling equipment such as mowing equipment, tedding equipment, and hay balers) - Crop or pastureland

-- Livestock - Purchase of more than 10 acres of land used to construct livestock buildings or facilities - Rent-to-own lease agreements where property purchase is optional - Refinancing existing debt - Late payment fees, finance charges, or contingency funds - Items that are not allowed to be capitalized and deducted under either section 167 or 179 of the Internal Revenue Code in computing federal taxable income - Construction or improvements outside of the state of Minnesota - Owner and employees' wages and benefits.
-Contact program staff for exceptions. - Advertising, public relations, entertainment, and amusement costs - Donations and in-kind contributions, including property and services, made by the applicant (regardless of the recipient) - Fines, penalties, and other settlement expenses resulting from failure of the applicant to follow federal, state, local, or Native American tribal laws and regulations - Indirect costs (expenses of doing business that are not readily identified with the project) - Fundraising, including financial campaigns, solicitation of gifts and bequests, and similar expenses incurred to raise capital or obtain contributions - Taxes, except sales tax on goods and services - Lobbyists, including costs of membership in organizations substantially engaged in lobbying, and political contributions - Bad debts, late payment fees, finance charges, legal costs, or contingency funds - Parking or traffic violations - Out-of-state transportation and travel expenses.
+- Expenditures incurred prior to the full execution of the grant contract agreement or its start date, whichever occurs later, or those incurred after the expiration of the grant contract agreement - General purpose equipment (e.g., skid steer loaders, combines, tractors) - General purpose buildings (e.g., general equipment storage building, farm shop) - Animal feed or crop seed - Crop production equipment (except specialized forage or hay harvesting and handling equipment such as mowing equipment, tedding equipment, and hay balers) - Crop or pastureland - Livestock - Purchase of more than 10 acres of land used to construct livestock buildings or facilities - Rent-to-own lease agreements where property purchase is optional - Refinancing existing debt - Late payment fees, finance charges, or contingency funds - Items that are not allowed to be capitalized and deducted under either section 167 or 179 of the Internal Revenue Code in computing federal taxable income - Construction or improvements outside of the state of Minnesota - Owner and employees' wages and benefits.
+Contact program staff for exceptions. - Advertising, public relations, entertainment, and amusement costs - Donations and in-kind contributions, including property and services, made by the applicant (regardless of the recipient) - Indirect costs (expenses of doing business that are not readily identified with the project) - Fundraising - Taxes, except sales tax on goods and services - Lobbyists, political contributions - Bad debts, late payment fees, finance charges, legal costs, or contingency funds - Parking or traffic violations - Out-of-state transportation and travel expenses.
 Minnesota will be considered the home state for deciding whether travel is out of state.